Former Jewish Children’s Home

 Since 2007, we have taken part in the annual “Day of Public Memorials” each September.
 In addition to numerous supporters, two people have contributed significantly to the collection and organization of our archival materials: Inge Franken, until her death in 2012, and Susanne Besch, who has worked in the building as an employee of Pfefferwerk Stadtkultur gGmbH since 1996.

 Due to the current pandemic, we have had to find new ways to open our archives to the public.
 All interested parties can make appointments with us to dive into our building’s history in small groups.
-If you are interested in a guided tour of the property, please contact Susanne Besch.

 Our building was constructed in 1864 as one of the first houses in the hilly northern outskirts of Berlin.
 It remained a residential home for 46 years.
 In 1910, the Jewish Children’s Home Association purchased the building along with a considerable amount of the neighboring property and converted the space into a day care and educational center for Jewish children and adolescents.